-There are a number of tools and technologies available for dimensional modeling.
+There are several tools and technologies available for dimensional modeling.
 These include:

-DBT (Data Build Tool) is a popular open-source tool used for implementing dimensional modeling and managing data transformation pipelines.
-It enables businesses to define their data models as code, automate the transformation of data, and test and validate the data to ensure its accuracy and completeness.
+DBT (Data Build Tool) is a popular open-source tool for implementing dimensional modeling and managing data transformation pipelines.
+It enables businesses to define their data models as code, automate data transformation, and test and validate the data to ensure its accuracy and completeness.

 Data Modeling Tools

-ER/Studio Data Architect, SAP PowerDesigner, Microsoft SQL Server Analysis Services, IBM Cognos Analytics, Oracle Data Integrator and SAP Business Warehouse are powerful tools for creating and managing data models.
-These support both the star schema and snowflake schema, as well as other data modeling techniques.
+ER/Studio Data Architect, SAP PowerDesigner, Microsoft SQL Server Analysis Services, IBM Cognos Analytics, Oracle Data Integrator, and SAP Business Warehouse are powerful tools for creating and managing data models.
+These support the star, snowflake, and other data modeling techniques.